 - Is equipped and organized so that relief teams can leave within a few days to a week of a crisis.

 “It’s important that we run to people who are hurting and broken, especially in crises that could happen at any moment.

 It could be us tomorrow, and as human beings, we should be there for one another … the role of the Church in a crisis situation or natural disaster is to go and love and help people, to share hope in a hopeless situation, and to come together as community and family to help people in times of need.”

-— Holly Griswold, associate director of LU Send Now
+— Holly Griswold, associate director of LU Serve Now